 When not reading about food, talking about it, cooking it or eating it, I am partial to a gin & tonic the size of Lake Geneva & a binge watch of ‘Masterchef’.

 In the early days, we called ourselves ‘The Local Tart Company’ (cue much hilarity!) and made delicious tarts, sausage rolls & then home made pates which we sold on farmers’ markets to great acclaim.
 I appeared on BBC ‘Midlands Today’ Just click here to see me in action.
-Between 2007 and 2010 we sold 85,000 homemade savoury tarts & even took them to Clarence House.
+Between 2007 and 2010 we sold 85,000 homemade savoury tarts & even took them to Central London.
 Now that’s a lot of tarts!
 It was the reaction of our regular customers that made us think we could cater for people and out of that Kemp & Kemp Catering was born… and if you fancy a tart at your wedding, I can still produce them and they will still ‘change your life’ as Richard used to say on the markets.

 Richard was an archeologist & when not spinning all the plates likes nothing better than a Roman ruin or medieval church.
-He loves fiddling about in his cellar (he’s a clever D.I Y-er) and is partial to a Cadbury’s Turkish delight.
+He loves fiddling about in his cellar (he’s a clever D.I Y-er) and is partial to a Cadbury’s Turkish Delight.

 Here I am, a rare sight, three smiling chefs!

 Richard loves PR & just take a look at this: We appeared together on CNN to talk about how (and why) we founded Kemp & Kemp.
 Click here to watch the film (after a very annoying ad!).
 Admittedly one of us looks slightly bonkers, but it gave us great coverage!